What's the Payoff for Investing in Your Sales Managers?

 - Don’t think managers will coach their salespeople anyway?

 - Don’t see value in spending money on manager training?

 When I hear this last point I am reminded of the phrase, “penny-wise and pound-foolish.”
 If manager involvement can increase the impact of sales training by 24% or more, doesn’t it make financial sense to invest in the development of sales managers’ skills?

 To help our clients see the payoff they could expect from an investment in their sales managers’ development, we created this little ROI Calculator.
 Click here to access.

 Give it a try and tell us what you think:

-- Why does (or doesn’t) your organisation invest in sales manager training to support salesperson training?
+- Why does (or doesn’t) your organization invest in sales manager training to support salesperson training?

-- If you do invest in sales manager development, what has been the impact on your organisation?
+- If you do invest in sales manager development, what has been the impact on your organization?
 Does the ROI Calculator describe the kinds of outcomes you receive?

 - If you aren’t currently investing in sales manager training, what impact has that decision had?